 Tweens and Teens

-It all comes down to the fundamentals about choice.
+Respect for body autonomy all comes down to the fundamentals about choice, also known as consent.

 You should never convince someone to do something they don’t want to with their body.
 This type of touching should be wanted, never forced.